Home front during World War I: Australia

 The major military event involved sending 40,000 ANZAC (Australia and New Zealand) soldiers in 1915 to seize the Gallipoli peninsula near Constantinople to open an Allied route to Russia and weaken the Ottoman Empire.
 The campaign was a total failure militarily and 8,100 Australians died.
 However the memory was all-important, for it transformed the Australian mind and became an iconic element of the Australian identity and the founding moment of nationhood.

 On 1 January 1915, two Afghan men went on a shooting rampage near Broken Hill, New South Wales, killing four people and wounding seven before being killed by police and soldiers.
-The two men were acting under the incitement of Ottoman Sultan Mehmed VI, who had proclaimed a holy war against the Entente.
+The two men were acting under the incitement of Ottoman Sultan Mehmed V, who had proclaimed a holy war against the Entente.
 The battle was the only documented engagement with the enemy to take place on Australian soil during World War I.

 Internment of German aliens

 The War Precautions Act 1914 provided the Commonwealth government with wide-ranging powers for a period of up to six months after the duration of the war.
 It covered: the prevention of trade with hostile nations, issuing loans to pay for the war effort, the introduction of a national taxation scheme, the fixing of the prices of certain goods, the internment of people considered a danger to Australia, the compulsory purchase of strategic goods, and the censorship of the media.

 At the outbreak of the war there were about 35,000 people who had been born in either Germany or Austria-Hungary living in Australia.
 They had weak ties with Germany (and almost none to Austria) and many had enlisted in the Australian war effort.
 Nevertheless, fears ran high and internment camps were set up where those suspected of unpatriotic acts were sent.
 In total 4,500 people were interned under the provisions of the War Precautions Act, of which 700 were naturalised Australians and 70 Australian born.
 Following the end of the war, 6,150 were deported.